 But we can’t forget about the main attraction for Double Knock Out Roses: the blooms.
 They have a lot of large, thick, bright and beautiful blooms.
 Their blooming season is one of the longest blooming seasons out of any rose bush.
 Double Knock Out Roses start to bloom early in the spring and last until the first frost.
 While other roses are going dormant, Double Knock Outs are still bursting with aromatic blooms.

 Planting Double Knock Out Roses

 The first step for properly maintaining Double Knock Out Rose Bushes is to plant them in the right location.
 Doubles thrive in areas that receive full to partial sunlight and prefer at least 6 to 8 hours of sunlight a day.
 An area that gives your Double Knock Out shade in the afternoon will be more beneficial than morning shade.
 Make sure that your roses don’t sit in a low area of your yard that collects a lot of water runoff, or where standing water collects.
-If you’re roses are potted and kept indoors, place them by a large, sunny window.
+If your roses are potted and kept indoors, place them by a large, sunny window.

 Double Knock Out Roses will adapt to a variety of soils as long as the soil is well-drained.
 Your natural soil will be great for your roses.
 If you’re concerned that your soil is too sandy, mix it with a bag of planting mix that specifically says that it’s for roses.
 If your soil seems too heavy with clay, mix it with a fine potting mix or sand.

 Even the most inexperienced gardeners know that it’s very important to give any plant the correct amount of water.
 Double Knock Out Roses prefer moist soil that’s not oversaturated.
 Check on your soil every few days – if it starts to feel dry, then it’s time to give your roses a drink.
 Soil in containers tends to dry out faster than ground soil, so Double Knock Out Roses planted in containers may require water more frequently.